viamrobotics/docs/content/en/docs/services/vision.md

 #### Detector Segmenters

 * **detector_name** is the name of the detector already registered in the vision service that will be turned into a segmenter.
 * **confidence_threshold_pct** is a number between 0 and 1 which represents a filter on object confidence scores.
 Detections that score below the threshold will be filtered out in the segmenter.
+The default is 0.5.
 * **mean_k** is an integer parameter used in [a subroutine to eliminate the noise in the point clouds](https://pcl.readthedocs.io/projects/tutorials/en/latest/statistical_outlier.html)[^mkf].
 It should be set to be 5-10% of the minimum segment size.
     * Start with 5% and go up if objects are still too noisy.
     * If you don’t want to use the filtering, set the number to 0 or less.